 The University has a policy for review of results that allows students who believe there has been an error in the calculation of their final mark to appeal that mark.
-There currently may be a fee attached to applying for a re-mark which is refunded only if the mark changes substantially upwards.
-UNSW Student Central will advise of the current policy on applying this fee.
-There is also a 15 working day time limit in applying for a review of marks from the date the marks are released.
+There is a 5 working day time limit in applying for a review of marks from the date the marks are released.
 Requests can be received through the www.unsw.to/webform or by email directly to the Course Authority.

 Students are able to apply for an "administrative check" that all sections of their final exam have been marked, and all marks and assessment task marks have been correctly entered into the calculation of the final mark.

 Students may also apply for a "re-assessment" or "re-mark" of a piece of work, only after the paper is either inspected by the student or a request for an administrative check is completed.
 The re-mark is done by the School of Mathematics and Statistics marking the piece of work again using the same marking scheme as was used originally.
 Normally this will be done by a person other than the original marker.
 If the re-marker feels that an error in marking has been made then they will consult with the original marker where relevant as to the correct interpretation of the mark scheme.
 Any change in mark must finally be approved by the Director of First Year, Director of Undergraduate Studies or the Postgraduate Coordinator.